kalenjordan/magerun-addons/README.md

 This is very experimental and has some defaults in it such as the default billing address for a customer that aren't very international-friendly.

-    $ mr order:create:dummy
+    $ mr order:create:dummy [--customer="..."] [--product="..."] [--store="..."] count

-It picks a random customer, random product, and a random order creation date up to two years ago from the present time, and creates an order.
+Unless specified it picks a random customer, random product, and a random order creation date up to two years ago from the present time, and creates a defined number of orders order for a selected store.

 ### Assign order to new customer ###